kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 You can close an epic or an issue if the new functionality meets the contributing rules.
 These include, but are not limited to, the following points:

-- Automated unit and end-to-end tests verify this functionality.
+- Automated unit, integration and end-to-end tests verify this functionality.
 - This functionality is documented.

 ### Test coverage